 What is PeopleClaim?

 PeopleClaim.com is a user-supported online dispute resolution system designed to settle most common disputes quickly and efficiently—without mediation, arbitration, or litigation.
 We provide a secure, confidential negotiation channel where both sides can review facts, communicate with each other, propose terms, make counteroffers, and reach resolution.
-Both parties control their side of the process and avoid the uncertain outcome and costliness of legal action.
-PeopleClaim.com takes neither side in disputes: we do not involve ourselves in any aspect of negotiation between parties, and do not review or evaluate the merits or content of claims filed on the site.
-Nor do we edit or otherwise alter claim content.
-PeopleClaim.com functions solely as an Internet service provider; not as content provider or publisher.
-We operate under well-defined and well tested laws concerning First Amendment free speech rights and under broad safe harbor protection provided by the Communications Decency Act of 1996 as well as various state anti-SLAPP and free speech laws.
-We are supported by user fees, rather than sponsorship or advertising.
+Both parties control their side of the process and avoid the uncertain outcome and costs of legal action.
+PeopleClaim.com is a facilitating channel: we take neither side in disputes and do not involve ourselves in any aspect of negotiation between parties.
+Claim filing is free.
+Our income is from fees for optional services, rather than sponsorship or advertising.

 How does PeopleClaim work?